MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-lead-scoring.md

 7. From the site map, select **Display** > **Predictive score**.

     >[!NOTE]
-    >Ensure that the added column place holder is selected.
-If not, the widget will added in a random place in the form.
+    >Ensure that the added place holder column is selected.
+If not, the widget will added at a random place in the form.

     > [!div class="mx-imgBorder"]
     > ![Select predictive score widget](media/power-select-predictive-score-widget.png "Select predictive score widget")